EmreBugday99/NetSync/README.md

 You can subscribe your handlers for networked events and listen to them.
 When a networked event happens it will invoke your handle if it was subscribed.
 <br>
 ## Network Objects
 NetSync has a feature called Network Objects which lets server create an identical class on all clients on runtime.
+This ensures easier synchronization between server & client.
 <br>
 For safety reasons class/object creation over network is restricted only to server.
 <br>